 In February 2004, the University of Miami, a former customer of Computer Motion, filed a lawsuit against our company in the U.S. District Court, Southern District of Florida.
 We received the complaint in April 2004.
 The customer alleges that it relied to its detriment on representations made by Computer Motion in connection with Computer Motion's sale of products to the customer, which representations the customer believes were not fulfilled.
 The customer is seeking damages.
 We filed a motion to dismiss the fraud-based complaints and an answer defending the breach of contract claim.
 After discovery was completed, we filed a motion for summary judgment to dismiss the entire case.
 In January 2005, the Court granted our motion for summary judgment and dismissed the case against us in its entirety.
-In February 2005, the customer filed a notice of appeal.
-We intend to respond to such appeal.
+In February 2005, the customer filed an appeal, and the parties are awaiting a decision from the Court of Appeals of the Eleventh Circuit.

 In November 2003, Tzamal Jacobson, Ltd., an Israeli company, filed suit against our company and Computer Motion in the District Court in Tel-Aviv - Jaffa, Israel, Civil File 2293/03, alleging breach of a distribution contract and seeking damages.
 We received the complaint in April 2004.
 Following the acquisition of Computer Motion, we withdrew Computer Motion's distributorship offer to this Israeli company.
 We intend to vigorously defend the suit, and have filed a motion to have the case dismissed on jurisdictional grounds.
 The court has not yet ruled on the motion.
-Tzamal's request for access to a Company's witness for discovery has been granted by the court.
+Tzamal's request for access to a Company witness for discovery has been granted by the court.
+Discovery will begin shortly.

 In October 2003, SIC System, S.R.L., a former Italian distributor for Computer Motion, filed suit against our company and Computer Motion seeking damages in the Civil Court of Rome, Italy.
 In the complaint, SIC System alleges that we breached the distribution agreement between SIC System and Computer Motion when, following our acquisition of Computer Motion, we deleted two products previously covered under the distribution agreement.
 The distribution agreement provides, among other things, that (1) it shall be governed and construed under the laws of the State of California and (2) in the event of any dispute or controversy arising under the distribution agreement or the transactions contemplated thereunder, the parties mutually consent to the exclusive jurisdiction of a court of competent jurisdiction within Santa Barbara County, California.
 We are defending the lawsuit on both jurisdictional grounds and on the merits.
 The Italian court has ruled that SIC System's service of process in filing its complaint was defective and has ordered SIC System to re-file its complaint on or about October 6, 2004, which service our company did not receive.
 The parties continue to dispute the service of process issue.
-The Italian court has not ruled on jurisdiction or other pending issues pertaining to the applicable law or appropriate forum.
+The Italian court has not ruled on jurisdiction or other pending issues pertaining to the applicable law or appropriate forum but has confirmed that the jurisdiction will be decided first before any other.
+The parties' briefs are due between late-October and mid-November 2005 with the Italian court's decision expected by year's end.